tequilahub/tequila/README.md

 Do you want to create your own methods?
 Check out the [tutorials](https://github.com/aspuru-guzik-group/tequila/tree/master/tutorials)!

-# Research projects using Tequila
+# Some Research projects using Tequila
 J.S.
 Kottmann, A. Anand, A. Aspuru-Guzik.
 A Feasible Approach for Automatically Differentiable Unitary Coupled-Cluster on Quantum Computers.
 Chemical Science, 2021, [doi.org/10.1039/D0SC06627C](https://doi.org/10.1039/D0SC06627C).